Disney World Restaurant Discounts & Coupons

 Bottled Water

 You will need to drink a lot of water when you are at Walt Disney World.
 It’s very hot and humid for most of the year, and you’ll be walking great distances.
 This can add up to dehydration all too easily.
 Unfortunately, a lot of people don’t like the taste of the tap water in Orlando.
-I am among them — I find it musty-tasting and unpleasant, though I will drink it if necessary.
+We are among them — we find it musty-tasting and unpleasant, though we will drink it if necessary.

 You can buy a reusable bottle strap in all of the theme parks for about $3.50, which makes it easy to carry your water bottle over your shoulder.